Putty knife is a pretty knife!

 It’s a great tool for scraping off any old paint.
 You know, a sharp tool can gouge your siding while scraping with it.
 But there is less chance of gouging if you use a putty knife.
 It’s not very sharp and a 4-inch version will perfectly run over to achieve it better quickly.
 You can scrape away much comfortably at a lower angle and it bends.
 Thus you get rid of the old paint.
 And the surface now is prepared for stronger primer adhesion.
 That lets your paint last longer.

-Should you pay someone for the usual tasks when you simply can do it?
+Should you pay someone for the usual tasks when you simply can do them?
 Especially, those who possess a little putty knife.
 Go ahead and make use of it!

 Although it’s intended for some specific purpose, it became a perfect tool for lots of other home improvement projects.
 And with today’s discussion on those 13 amazing uses of putty knives, we hope that now you know it.
 It’s a time and money saver that’s keeping in your toolbox totally worth it!